Troubleshooting

 Cellular Yellow Moderate LTE signal.
 Reposition the device or attach the optional IP67 outdoor antenna for marginal coverage areas.

-Cellular Red Poor or no LTE signal, or the eSIM profile has not registered.
+Cellular Red Poor or no LTE signal, or the eSIM (eUICC) profile has not registered.
 Verify the antennas are hand-tight on the SMA connectors and that the active profile is provisioned.

 Programmable RGB User-defined Driven entirely by user code through the TCA6408A I/O expander on I2C1 at address 0x20.
 Sixfab system services do not touch it.